domgolonka/ai-investment-agent/README.md

 - ✅ "Data Vacuum" logic prevents fabrication when data unavailable

 **Weaknesses Identified:**
-- ⚠️ Overstates "undiscovered" thesis for mega-caps (HSBC, Samsung are well-known)
+- ⚠️ Enforces "undiscovered" thesis for mega-caps (HSBC, Samsung are well-known)
-- ⚠️ Conservative bias (strict thesis enforcement leads to more SELLs than market consensus)
+- ⚠️ Yet, favors mega-caps in a weird way because you can find data on them!
+- ⚠️ Can't fully match real fund managers, who have just amazing data at their fingertips
 - ⚠️ Sentiment analysis limited by free StockTwits API (misses institutional sentiment)
+- ⚠️ Currencies aren't handled perfectly (liquidity is especially hard to get right)

 ### Speed & Cost

 - **Quick Mode:** 2-4 minutes per ticker
-- **Standard Mode:** 5-8 minutes per ticker
+- **Standard Mode:** 5-10 minutes per ticker
-- **API Cost:** $0 on Gemini free tier (15 RPM limit = ~100 stocks/day)
+- **API Cost:** $0 on Gemini free tier (15 RPM limit = ~100 stocks/day; I went to tier 2)
 - **Scalability:** Deploy to Azure Container Instances for 24/7 batch processing

+One future enhancement would be to include building the pre-search for hundreds of tickers to look at right in, as an option, so the scan could be started without having to use the ```scripts/run_tickers.sh``` wrapper.
+Another might be building in a real UI, lol.

 ---